-Today’s recipe is for an easy lemon pound cake using a pouch of Pillsbury Neon Yellow Funfetti cake mix.
+Today’s recipe is for an easy lemon pound cake using a pouch cake mix.
+In this case, it’s Pillsbury Neon Yellow Funfetti cake mix.
 The original flavor of the mix is vanilla, but adding some lemon, lemon oil, butter, lemon instant pudding and cream cheese gave it a great lemon flavor and a soft, dense, pound cake texture that improves as it sits.

 The pouches are the perfect size to make one small loaf cake.If you can’t find the pouch, you could always just weigh out half a box of yellow cake.
 However, I tested this recipe with the Funfetti and it’s obviously the key to the bold yellow color.
 Here’s what it looks like.